celestiaorg/orchestrator-relayer/docs/orchestrator.md

 * *A list of bootstrappers for the P2P network.
 These will be shared by the team for every network we plan on supporting.
 * *Access to your consensus node RPC and gRPC ports.

-### Install the BlobStream binary
+### Install the Blobstream binary

-Make sure to have the BlobStream binary installed.
-Check [the BlobStream binary page](https://docs.celestia.org/nodes/blobstream-binary) for more details.
+Make sure to have the Blobstream binary installed.
+Check [the Blobstream binary page](https://docs.celestia.org/nodes/blobstream-binary) for more details.

 ### Init the store